equinor/html-intro-course/README.md

-# html-css-course
+# HTML intro course

-HTML and CSS course material
+The course material will be made available on the first day of the course